chrbknudsen/R-toolbox/learners/data.md

 ### NEPHRO

+Data from a litterature [study](#buring_5)^5^ on nephrotoxicity of of several different aminoclycosides.

+Note that this dataset is basically the same as the dataset EFF, where the efficacy of the preparations described in the same papers is reported.

+We get the sample size of patients in different studies, and the number of patients that experienced nephrotoxicity.
+Which antibiotic is best?

+_Dimensions:_ Rows: 64 Columns: 6

 [source](#rosner_1)^1^

-Data from a litterature search, comparing nephrotoxicity of several different aminoclycosides[^17].
-Each row co